v4rakh/upda/README.md

 For _development_, no other steps are required.
 Simply follow the [frontend instructions](./server/web/README.md) and start the frontend separately.

-If you like to have a look on the _production_ experience, the frontend needs to be build first and you need to build the Golang binary with `-tags prod`.
+If you like to have a look on the _production_ experience, the frontend needs to be build first, and you need to build the Golang binary with `-tags prod`.
 How to properly build the frontend, please look into `build-web` of the `Makefile` (additional `rm -rf` cmd).